While a trampoline is a great source of entertainment and exercise, it can also be very dangerous if trampoline safety rules are not followed.

-- Find a clear, flat area where there are no potential hazards, such as fences, hedges, trees, washing lines or other equipment.
+- Find a clear, flat area free from potential hazards, such as fences, hedges, trees, washing lines or other equipment.

 - Place the trampoline on soft, energy-absorbing ground.
-This means a lawn that's soft and springy, such as sand, bark or other materials that produce a cushioning effect.
+Good options include sand, bark or other materials that produce a cushioning effect.

 - Don't put the trampoline on concrete, asphalt or other hard surface without having a trampoline safety net or crash mats in place.

 - Create a safe fall zone of at least 8 feet around the outside of the trampoline, and keep this area clear.

 To stay safe, follow these trampoline equipment tips:

 - Purchase a round trampoline (rectangular trampolines provide a dangerously high bounce)

 - Enclose trampolines with high trampoline safety nets around the perimeter